10 Tips For Teaching Older Students (10+ Years or Older)

 Go back to joking and being cool.
 You are free to meet the class objectives as you see fit.

-Ditch the reward system for older students
+Ditch the reward system for older students.

-Move past topics where they show proficiency or expand
+Move past topics where they show proficiency or expand.

-So to sum this point up, expand if possible or move and get to a different topic.
+To sum this point up, expand if possible or move and get to a different topic.

-Speak in normal tone of voice
+Speak in a normal tone of voice

-Use props to help meet the lesson objectives
+Use props to help meet the lesson objectives.

-Have your energy level match or be slightly higher than theirs
+Have your energy level match or be slightly higher than theirs.

-Again however this is a skill you will learn to develop over time.
+Again, however, this is a skill you will learn to develop over time.

 Don’t force anything

-For example, you have an advanced student who is 12 years old and you’re learning about spiders and insects.
-You have an activity to sing “itsy bitsy spider” because who ever made the material designed it for children under 10.
+For example, you have an advanced student who is 12 years old, and you’re learning about spiders and insects.
+You have an activity to sing “itsy bitsy spider” because whoever made the material designed it for children under 10.

 Know what you’re talking about